Elements of Informed Consent

 - Introductory Statement: In the first paragraph of the consent form, provide a brief statement which includes the general topic of investigation and identifies the sponsoring agency (if any) and the Principal Investigator(s).

 - Explanation of Procedures to be Followed: Clearly state the nature and duration of the subject's participation in the research study.
-Describe the procedures employed by the study, state any physical requirements and indicate as accurately as possible the volunteer's anticipated time commitment to the project.
+Describe the procedures employed by the study, identify any procedures that are experimental, state any physical requirements and indicate as accurately as possible the volunteer's anticipated time commitment to the project.
 If applicable, state whether the subject will be expected to return for follow-up exams, interviews or procedures.
 Also include a statement of any randomization procedures which may influence the participant's chances of placement into any of the experimental/treatment or control groups.
 If applicable, explain placebo treatments, amount of blood to be drawn, specific clinical procedures and so on.

 - Description of Risks and Discomforts: In lay terms, describe any foreseeable risks or discomforts to the volunteer.
 Individuals who may be placed at increased risk of physical discomfort or psychological distress must be clearly warned of the nature of their risk and informed of precautionary measures employed by the investigator to minimize risks and ameliorate negative effects.
+Per 45 CFR 46.116.a.6, "For research involving more than minimal risk, an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs and, if so, what they consist of, or where further information may be obtained.

 - Description of Benefits: Describe any benefits to the participant or others which may be reasonably expected from the research.
 (In many instances, it is appropriate to incorporate the description of benefits in the statement of the Purpose of the Study.)